YI-AN-LEE/mol_and_rxn_conditions_opt/README.md

 Additional input for ABC, PSO, and Random can be found in the script file
 ### Result Processing and Analysis
 Open Model_Create_and_Results1

+When running the jupyter notebook please make sure everything runs in the correct directory

 First preprocess the optimization output file (.o) from the preprocess notebook, then perform result analysis